Welcome to Mary May’s online school of woodcarving!

 Some videos were filmed in actual classes (where there is some interaction with students), while others were projects I completed in my workshop (where you can hear the roosters in the background).

 I plan to add videos to the site as I complete a variety of carving projects in my shop.
-I can’t predict what video projects will be made in the future, but as a work comes in, the camera will be rolling…
+As I work on various projects, the camera will be rolling…

 Join us.
 Become a member and start enjoying these videos.